VirtualEngine/VirtualEngineLab/README.md

   * Supports Windows 7
 * vDomainMember
   * Configures the TCP/IP stack, computer name and joins a computer to an Active Directory domain
-  * Requires: xActiveDirectory, xNetworking, xComputerManagement and LegacyNetworking
+  * Requires: xActiveDirectory, NetworkingDsc, ComputerManagementDsc and LegacyNetworking
 * vDotNetFramework
   * Installs .NET Framework
 * vExchange2013